ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 Your image must adhere to the following custom image requirements:
-* Contains a single file or volume
+* Contains a single file or volume.
-* Is cloud-init enabled
+* Is cloud-init enabled.
-* The operating system is supported as a stock image operating system
+* The operating system is supported as a stock image operating system.
 * The image is configured to use BIOS boot mode.
 UEFI boot mode is not supported in {{site.data.keyword.vpc_short}}.
-* The min/max volume size is 10 GB to 250 GB, images below 10 GB are rounded up to 10 GB
+* The min/max volume size is 10 GB to 250 GB.
+Images below 10 GB are rounded up to 10 GB.

 You cannot create an image from an encrypted boot volume (Image from a volume feature) that is not 100GB.
 The operation will be blocked.
 {: note}